DataDog/hiring-engineers/philip-neeves-techex-answers.md

 Collecting APM Data:

+The plan here was to demonstrate the ability to monitor the level of a product's performance and to diagnose errors of an instrumented application.

 Installed Flask in a virtual env, saved the provided App code as app.py, installed ddtrace and had to update PIP as didn't work at first.
 Seemed to work when launched it: